jclouds/jclouds-site/documentation/devguides/index.md

 ---
 layout: jclouds
-title: jclouds Developer Resources
+title: Developer Resources
 ---

-# jclouds Development Resources
+# Apache jclouds&reg; Development Resources

 Code is hosted on [Git at the ASF](https://git-wip-us.apache.org/repos/asf?s=jclouds) but our process makes use of [GitHub mirrors](https://github.com/jclouds).